bartekburnat7/Peinture_-valuer_P1/README.md

 - ## __Deployment__
     - The website was deployed on the Github Pages.
 Here are the steps I took:
         1. Go to the Github repository of choice, then click on settings.
-        2. Click the "Pages" from the list on the left.
+        2. Click the "Pages" tab from the list on the left.
-        3.
+        3. In the "Branch" Section, click on the dropdown and select main
+        4. Hit save and the website will be deployed to the github pages.

 ## __Credits__